President Obama’s first DC home.

 Even though she lives in California and never met President Obama in person, Walsh has a few memories of his stay.
 Once, a fire in the building brought her back to the property.
 In order to check out the smoke damage to in the apartment, she had to first go through Secret Service: the current president already needed protecting.
 Walsh remembers a very tastefully decorated place with a nice sleigh bed.
 The apartment wasn’t quite up to the tastes of the future first lady, though, who said in an interview that she would never have stayed there.

 The lease on the one-bedroom ended when the presidential race started heating up in 2008; the Secret Service decided that it would be easier to protect Obama if he stayed in a hotel.
-The apartment has been passed on to various Obama staffers ever since.

 For posterity, Walsh did hold on to a copy of a $1,200 rent check, dated May 2008 and signed by Michelle Obama.
 Perhaps it will find its way into a presidential library one of these days.

 Most Popular...
 This Week • Last 30 Days • Ever

 UrbanTurf has compiled virtual looks at large new developments around the DC region.... read »